Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/02 Mods - Ammo/Birdshot for G.A.M.M.A [nhenhecas]/readme.txt

 Also fixed how the ammo is added to weapons, and expanded the shotguns eligible for the new ammo.
 Some more  mods are added, like S/MWP or the BaS addons, and threaded shotguns will only be able to load the crafted slug.

-And I know this was our man's first mod, but please, pleasepleaseplease.
+And I know this was our man's first mod and I don't hold it to him, but please, pleasepleaseplease.
-64MBs or baby Monolith forbid, *128 MGs* files for icons that can fill a 16 KBs ARE NOT A REASONABLE PROPOSITION.
+64MBs or baby Monolith forbid, *128 MBs* files for icons that can fill a 16 KBs ARE NOT A REASONABLE PROPOSITION.

 Integrated into:
 Arszi's Mutant Bleeding + Arszi's Mutant Bleeding Optimization Pach